-Concurrently, the rise of new financial technologies, such as mobile money, blockchain, and virtual coins, have already begun to inspire renewed public interest in the process of money creation, in the process giving new meaning to Hyman Minsky's observation that "everyone can create money; the problem is to get it accepted."
-However ridiculous or unfathomable it may have seemed to suggest the government could simply "mint" money out of thin air in 2012, it is undeniably less so in
+Concurrently, the rise of new financial technologies, such as mobile money, blockchain, and virtual coins, have inspired renewed public interest in money creation, in the process giving new meaning to Hyman Minsky's observation that "everyone can create money; the problem is to get it accepted."
+However ridiculous or unfathomable it may have seemed to suggest the government could simply mint money out of thin air in 2012, it is undeniably less so in 2020 when the fintech sector is one of the fastest growing in the entire economy, and every other venture or new product is (or at least seems to be) pitched as "something-coin" or "this-or-whatever-blockchain."